 Under new rules for SIPP Inheritance, it is possible to pass your pension pot on to your beneficiaries without being liable for tax.
-If you die before the age of 75, and the funds are transferred within two years of your death, the inheritance will be tax-free.
+If you die before the age of 75, and the funds are transferred or designated within two years of your death, the inheritance will be tax-free.
 If they choose to take the benefit as a lump sum, but do not claim it within the two-year period, then they will pay income tax on the benefit.

 Who will inherit my pension and how much tax will need to be paid?